KateAnneliese/discrete_communication_signals/README.md

 collapses everything into one summary.
 This standalone variant reuses #3's image generation and detection unchanged, and adds:

-- **Burst-type clustering**--group each burst by element count/length/spacing and cluster with k-means + silhouette scoring, the same technique used for gap classification, generalized to more than one feature and more than two groups.
+- **Burst-type clustering**: group each burst by element count/length/spacing and cluster with k-means + silhouette scoring, the same technique used for gap classification, generalized to more than one feature and more than two groups.
-- **Low-volume burst rescue**--a quiet burst can lose to a much louder one in the same recording, since ink is normalized against the whole image; this re-thresholds anything the global pass missed, locally.
+- **Low-volume burst rescue**: a quiet burst can lose to a much louder one in the same recording, since ink is normalized against the whole image; this re-thresholds anything the global pass missed, locally.

 Produces one row per `(file, burst type)`--see the output table below.

 **Output:** `Katydids/katydid_results_multi_bursts.csv` (raw), `katydid_multi_burst_type.csv` (merged, final).

 **New functions on top of #3's:**
-- `segment_bursts`--#3's `classify_intervals`, refactored to return every burst's own stats instead of one recording-wide summary.
+- `segment_bursts`: #3's `classify_intervals`, refactored to return every burst's own stats instead of one recording-wide summary.
-- `kmeans_nd`, `silhouette_nd`, `choose_k_burst_types`, `classify_burst_types`--the multi-dimensional, multi-cluster generalization of the gap-clustering logic, used to sort bursts into types.
+- `kmeans_nd`, `silhouette_nd`, `choose_k_burst_types`, `classify_burst_types`: the multi-dimensional, multi-cluster generalization of the gap-clustering logic, used to sort bursts into types.
-- `compute_burst_frequencies`--pulls each burst's own dominant pitch as an optional 4th clustering feature, for cases count/length/spacing alone can't separate.
+- `compute_burst_frequencies`: pulls each burst's own dominant pitch as an optional 4th clustering feature, for cases count/length/spacing alone can't separate.
-- `render_raw_crop_png`, `find_missed_element_regions`, `analyze_missed_element_region`, `rescued_regions_to_bursts`--the missed-element rescue mechanism: find a secondary burst straight from the raw audio (bypassing whatever erased it from the image), analyze it as its own crop, and merge it in.
+- `render_raw_crop_png`, `find_missed_element_regions`, `analyze_missed_element_region`, `rescued_regions_to_bursts`: the missed-element rescue mechanism--find a secondary burst straight from the raw audio (bypassing whatever erased it from the image), analyze it as its own crop, and merge it in.
-- `katydid_process_multi`--runs one file through the whole thing and returns a list of results, one per burst type.
+- `katydid_process_multi`: runs one file through the whole thing and returns a list of results, one per burst type.

 | Output Column | Description |
 |---|---|